-AAB-ABB (full entry requirements)
+AAA (full entry requirements)

-September 2019 (term dates)
+September 2024 (semester dates)

-£9,250 per year (2019/20)
+£9,250 per year

-£21,330 per year (2019/20)
+£28,800 per year

-Maths influences Computer Science, from designing and analysing efficient computer programs to developing formal proofs that a piece of software does what was intended.
+Maths influences computer science, from designing and analysing efficient computer programs to developing formal proofs that a piece of software does what was intended.
 This is especially important, for example, if the software is being used to fly a plane.

-Increasingly Computer Science is also being used to find solutions to mathematical issues.
+Increasingly computer science is also being used to find solutions to mathematical issues.
 Computers are used to solve long-standing mathematical problems, as they can help visualise complex numerical data, search for solutions, and make number manipulation faster.

 Your first year contains essential fundamental material in programming and computer architectures.
-You will study the mathematical and theoretical foundations of Computer Science.
-You will also learn how to increase your employability prospects, including improving your presentation style and exploring the professional issues in Computer Science.
+You will study the mathematical and theoretical foundations of computer science.
+You will also learn how to increase your employability prospects, including improving your presentation style and exploring the professional issues in computer science.